lvw5264/hyperledger-megacity/README.md

 # Blockchain Smart Contracts in Megacity Logistics: Hyperledger Source Code
 <!--
-> Example business network that shows growers, shippers and importers defining contracts for the price of perishable goods, based on temperature readings received for shipping containers.
+> Example business network that shows suppliers, shippers and retailers defining contracts for the price of perishable goods, based on temperature readings received for shipping containers.

-The business network defines a contract between growers and importers.
-The contract stipulates that: On receipt of the shipment the importer pays the grower the unit price x the number of units in the shipment.
+The business network defines a contract between suppliers and retailers.
+The contract stipulates that: On receipt of the shipment the retailer pays the supplier the unit price x the number of units in the shipment.
 Shipments that arrive late are free.
 Shipments that have breached the low temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
 Shipments that have breached the high temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
 -->
 ## Model Definitions